rkorkosz/djangocms-text-tinymce/README.rst

 djangocms-text-tinymce
 =======================

-Text Plugin for django-cms with CK-Editor
+Text Plugin for django-cms with TinyMCE, forked from djangocms-text-ckeditor.

 ..
 WARNING::
    ``cms.plugins.text`` and ``djangocms-text-tinymce`` can't be used at the same time.